moogway82/JamSoftElectronULA/README.md

 - Sometimes the Elk doesn't come up correctly on power-up first time, try using Ctrl + Break or it off and on again
 - You did plug in the Speaker and Video cables and check the monitor/TV was tuned and working, right? :)
 - Check voltages on the board using a multimeter - are you seeing a nice 5V, 3.3V and 1.2V on the board when powered up?
+Voltages can be easily checked on the pins of the Voltage Regulators - see the [Schematics](Hardware/Schematic_JamSoftElectronULA.pdf) to help identify pins.
 - Taking it out and re-programming it - check that it says it verified after writing.
 If not, check the programmer is wired correctly.
 - Check the pins are making a good connection in the socket - I check the top of each interrconnecting header pin with the leg of the component on the mainboard is showing continuity.
 Use the Schematic here and the Electron Schematics to see what pin of the interrconnects go where.
 - Double check for solder bridges and poorly connected pins on the FPGA and Level Shiter ICs.
 Prod them under a microscope and look for movement and test continuity with adjacent pins (nice sharp multimeter probes are really helpful for this).